d2l-ai/d2l-en/chapter_introduction/index.md

   that they are likely to enjoy but unlikely, in the natural course of browsing, to encounter.

-In each of these cases, even the best minds are incapable of tackling the problems from scratch.
+In each of these cases, even elite programmers are incapable of coding up solutions from scratch.
 The reasons for this can vary.
 Sometimes the program that we are looking for follows a pattern that changes over time,